-UHIOML operates within a financial services regulatory regime in the Isle of Man and a number of other relevant jurisdictions.
-The regulators define the standards required within the Company via their rules and guidance, which cover key areas around customer protection and sustainability - with expectations that these principles are embedded in the culture of the business, driven from the top of the organisation and managed via robust governance frameworks.
+UIIOM operates within a financial services regulatory regime in the Isle of Man as well as a number of other relevant jurisdictions.
+The regulators define the standards required within the Company via primary and secondary legislation as well as guidance notes, with expectations that these rules and practices are embedded in the culture of the Company, driven from the top of the organisation and managed via robust governance frameworks.

-All employees are required to have an awareness of the requirements with regards to their role to ensure the Group meets the standards required in both letter and spirit, with some Controlled Function holders having specific accountabilities and obligations to the local regulators.
+All employees are required to have an awareness of the requirements with regards to their role to ensure UIIOM meets the standards required in both letter and spirit, with some Controlled Function holders having specific accountabilities and obligations to the local regulators.